 How big a part does context play in determining aesthetic merit?
-This was the conundrum I had to consider on this morning’s North Beach ramble with Bella my seashell-crunching terrier.
+This was the conundrum I was forced to consider on this morning’s North Beach ramble with Bella my seashell-crunching terrier.
 And all because of a discarded Milky Way wrapper.

 We had barely stepped on to the familiar strand and the tension of the most recent battle to get my young teenage daughter out to school in time was dissipating with every soft scrunching step on the familiar carapace of crushed shells and sandy grains.

-Fuelled by the double black coffee at my elbow and nearly a full bumper pack of Custard Creams, I am trying to get my head around all that has been happening since the Trump regime hit the ground kicking in America.
+Fuelled by the double black coffee at my elbow I am trying to get my head around all that has been happening since the Trump regime hit the ground kicking in America.

 More particularly my heart is in my mouth as I ponder the role of Steve Bannon in it all.